Armin-Saadat/pose-prediction-autoencoder/README.md

 ## Results

-You can see the comparative results of our model with many different baselines such as zero-vel, SC-MPF and TRiPOD on bot PoseTrack and 3DPW down below.
+You can see the comparative results of our model with many different baselines such as zero-vel, SC-MPF and TRiPOD on both PoseTrack and 3DPW down below.
 ![a](statics/result1.png)
 ![b](statics/result2.png)